port-labs/port-docs/docs/platform-overview/self-service-actions/execution-basic-runner-using-aws-lambda.md

 sidebar_position: 2
 ---

-# Setting up a basic execution Runner using AWS Lambda
+# Setting up a basic execution runner using AWS Lambda

 In this guide, we will show how to deploy a new `AWS Lambda function` that will subscribe to the `runs` topic and perform the correct action based on the invocations performed in Port.